liamcrismani/liamcrismani/README.md

 I'm not a developer, a data scientist, programmer, engineer, or any other cool-sounding thing.
 Just here for fun because I like computers and hacky stuff.

 I love SQL, and will pronounce it 'sequel' or 'ess-queue-elle' with no consistency.
+I find set operations especially cool, and think it's funny to pronounce 'union' as 'onion'.

 python was my first love, but I'm peering into the R universe.